 One to one nurse and patient meetings occur on a weekly basis and this also gives the patient the opportunity to discuss the relevant changes to their care and raise any issues that they may have.

 Patients are encouraged to remain as responsible for their self-care and be as autonomous as is possible in the low secure setting, to actively participate in all aspects of their treatment.

 Treatment is planned in as holistic approach as is possible given the restrictions of many patients mental health act status and is reviewed on a regular basis with the patient and the MDT.

 Male adults, mentally disordered offenders..

 Key Learning Opportunities:

-• Assessment, care planning, reviews and evaluation of individual care.
+Assessment, care planning, reviews for individuals

 Preparation for Practice: